-At the core of becoming antifragile in this time of rapid change is the ability to take good decisions, even when a situation is unclear or the outcome is difficult to predict.
+At the core of becoming antifragile in this time of change is the ability to make good decisions, even when the situation is unclear and the outcome is difficult to predict.

 The key to unlocking this ability is a powerful idea that runs invisibly through almost every aspect of our culture.
 It gave Shakespeare’s Hamlet his most famous line, “To be, or not to be.”
 It shapes the defining mantra of the world’s most powerful nation: “You can become anything you want to.”
 And it sits behind the universal structure of the “Hero’s Journey” that runs through almost every spellbinding, bestselling story ever told: from Casablanca to Star Wars, Harry Potter, Breaking Bad, and Game of Thrones.